pushpdeep-gangrade/Chatroom/readme.md

 ### App Features

 - Chatroom app that provides translation options
-- Translates text to speech, speech to text, between languages and visual text, speech to speech.
+- Translates text, speech and images between languages and forms of communication.
-- Long press on chatroom message and select a language for translation
 - Change app settings to preferred language and auto-translate

 ### Users